 Getting perspective and hearing from someone else as they reflect on your circumstances is powerful.
 However, this person shouldn’t be just anybody.
 Find somebody you respect and trust.
 Better yet find a professional who will listen to you objectively; a divorce coach who will help you do something or a therapist with no agenda and who can make suggestions that will help you climb your way out.
 “Divorce,” says Maddie, “is not just about finding a lawyer, it’s about reinventing your life.
 It’s about you deciding who you want to be now that you have no more excuses, no one else to blame.
 It’s about growing up.”

-3. Create Boundaries.
-With your Ex, you will always have your children in common; but that does not mean it’s the “same old, same old” in terms of communicating and interaction with your Ex.
+With your Ex, you will always have your children in common; but that does not mean it’s the “same old, same old” in terms of communicating and interacting with your Ex.
 Things are different now.

 “Breaking up is extremely painful, especially when you have kids,” Charlotte adds.
 “God do I know it.
 But part of my redemption and growth has been being with the pain and loneliness.
 It’s about feeling the feelings and not just pushing them under a rug.”